Numerical gravitational backreaction on cosmic string loops from simulation: Results

 \subsection{The effects of kinks and small-scale structure on the power spectrum}

 There remains a distinction between the loops we study and loops in nature.
 At formation, our loops have structure on all scales, but there is a preferred scale coming from the initial conditions and a lower density of kinks at smaller scales.
-Real loops have many more kinks, because the density of kinks does not scale in Nambu dynamics~\cite{PhysRevD.43.3173,Copeland:2009dk,Kawasaki:2010yi,Matsui:2016xnp}.
+Real loops have many more kinks, because the density of kinks does not scale in Nambu-Goto dynamics~\cite{PhysRevD.43.3173,Copeland:2009dk,Kawasaki:2010yi,Matsui:2016xnp}.
 The kink number begins to grow at the end of friction domination in the very early universe and is then limited by gravitational smoothing on long strings, but the range of scales is much larger than we can simulate.
 Thus extrapolating our results is important both for predicting the GWB and for understanding the rocket effect.

 From Fig.~\ref{fig:Pn-by-evaporation}, we can see that the most rapid change to the small-scale-structure bump in the power spectrum happens at low evaporation fractions.
-We will focus now on understanding how the spectrum changes with segmentation for $\chi=0.0$ and $\chi=0.1$, making use of all loops in the no-majors subpopulation.
-We sort our loop by total segment count, then partition them into 5 equally-sized bins.\footnote{With fewer loops in the final bin, if necessary.} As before, we can construct average spectra for each of these bins at fixed $\chi$ and observe any trends with segmentation.
-This information is found in Fig.~\ref{fig:Pn-segment-binned-5}.
+We focus now on understanding how the spectrum changes with segmentation for $\chi=0.0$ and $\chi=0.1$, making use of all loops in the no-majors subpopulation and partitioning them into the 70\%-evaporated, 50\%-evaporated, and 10\%-evaporated subpopulations as described in Table~\ref{tbl:evaporations}.
+As before, we can construct average spectra for each of these subpopulations at fixed $\chi$ and observe any trends with segmentation.
+This information is found in Fig.~\ref{fig:Pn-population-binned}.

-For $\chi=0.0$, we see a clear trend in the bump's height and location to both increase with segment count.
-The increase in location makes sense based on the previously-mentioned idea that significant structure at a scale of $L/n$ leads to a bump at $n$ in the power spectrum.
-The increase in height can be understood from the requirement that a loop with more structure radiate more power into gravitational waves---have a larger $\Gamma$---and so the larger bump is necessary to achieve a larger $\Gamma$, as the loops all look the same (and have the same $P_n$) at small $n$.
+For $\chi=0.0$, we see a clear trend in the bump's height and location to both increase as we go from the 70\% to the 50\% to the 10\% subpopulation, which is best understood by noting that this is an increase in the segment count.
+Then, the increase in location makes sense based on the previously-mentioned idea that significant structure at a scale of $L/n$ leads to a bump at $n$ in the power spectrum.
+The increase in height can be understood from the requirement that a loop with more structure radiate more power into gravitational waves---has a larger $\Gamma$---and so the larger bump is necessary to achieve a larger $\Gamma$, as the loops all look the same (and have the same $P_n$) at small $n$.